Humpy-JBRM/thumbnail/README.md

 This endpoint takes a `POST` request, with a content type of `multipart/form-data`.
 So you can either invoke it from code, or it can be the target of a HTML form.

+### Thumbnailing Files
 This form should have a single input called `file`, of type *file*.

+### Thumbnailing Web Pages / URLS
+This form should have a single input called `url`, of type *string*, with the URL you want to thumbnail.
+This can be a `file:///` url.

 ## Testing

 `curl -o /tmp/foo.png -F file=@YOUR_DOCUMENT_OR_IMAGE http://localhost:8000/api/thumbnail` (non-video)

 `curl -o /tmp/foo.gif -F file=@YOUR_VIDEO http://localhost:8000/api/thumbnail` (video)

+`curl -o /tmp/foo.png -F url=http://... http://localhost:8000/api/thumbnail` (web page / url)